nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Contents

-- Features before project initialisation
+- Features in global scope
   - Get help `help`
+  - Exit application `exit`

+- Features in catalogue scope
   - Features associated with initialising project
     - Creating new project `new project `
     - Start working on an existing project `start `

-- Features after project initialisation
+- Features in project scope
   - Teammate related features
     - Create new teammate `new teammate `
     - Add existing teammates of other projects to participate in this project `involves `